JoeyLiu518/Code-Refactor-Mod-1/README.md

+Below is the changes I made and why.

 1. In line 7 on the HTML file, I added “Horiseon” in between <Title> tag.
 2.	h1>Hori<span class="seo">seo</span>n</h1>
 In line 12 on the HTML file I removed the <span> tag because this did not have any purpose as the color of Horiseon was all white.